kalabakas1/MPE/Documentation/Pinger.md

     "DaysLeft": 2,
     "Type": "Ssl"
 }

+Powershell
+{
+    "Alias": "ScheduledTask",
+    "Type": "Powershell",
+    "Script":  ".\\Configuration\\Scripts\\LastExecutedScheduledTask.ps1 -jobName \"Fibia.Workers.SsoPlexusSynchronizer\" -secDiffMax 86400"
+}
 ```

 But basically it can test if a WindowsService (Service) are running, if a TCP connection (Tcp) are open on a specific port, or you get a specific response on a http address (Web).

+The web based have a field containing the Response that is expected, this i required.
+Likewise you can define that it have to check for a specific string is a part of the returned response.

+The Powershell tester just requires a Script that it needs to execute.
+In this case it will execute a ps1 file with some parameters.
+This enables easy reuse.
+Just rementer that it only returns $true or $false.
+That is the only thing it expects, all other data will mark the test as failed.
+Please observe the impact the script have on you machine like RAM and CPU.

 There is also added the possibility of self-healing the service.
 That way it can fire a script when the alerting is about to fire.
 The script will get fired and wait for 30 sec, then run a single test to see if the service is restored.
 If not it will alert through the hub: